Trump welcomes Abe with warm White House embrace

 “My scores in golf are not up to the level of Donald at all,” Abe said self-effacingly.

 Abe’s efforts appeared to have paid off.
-After some tough anti-Japanese rhetoric on the campaign trail, Trump embraced long-standing defence agreements and “free, fair and reciprocal” trade.
+After some tough anti-Japanese rhetoric on the campaign trail, Trump embraced long-standing defense agreements and “free, fair and reciprocal” trade.

 “We’re committed to the security of Japan,” Trump said.